Collection and Remittance

 Some states have chosen to exempt certain types of products and services from sales tax.
 For example, food, juice, clothing, belts, scarves, and hats are exempt from sales tax in some states.

 Another item states have chosen to tax differently is delivery fees.
-Whether you consider yours a “shipping fee” or a “shipping and handling” fee matters to some states when determining sales tax applicability.
+Whether you consider your item to have a “shipping fee” or a “shipping and handling” fee matters to some states when determining sales tax applicability.